mrjgreen/blog/content/post/ofs-documentation.md

 ~~~

 Without this file, each of these tasks would require documentation and when the process changes the chances
-are that your documentation would fall out of step.
+are good that your documentation would fall out of step.
 Now, you can freely change your processes and your makefile
 will prevent the need to change your docs!

 ### Open Source